RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 <details>
     <summary>A more exhaustive list of the mod's spell system:</summary>

   * Spell **tags** alone enable the following:
     * Double damage
     * Spreading diseases between monsters
     * Jump-kicking a target to a location (or in othe words, kick a target and move together to the intended destination.
-Or a wall).
+Or a wall)
     * Corpse explosion!
     * Summoned allies casting spells after the master
     * Literally necromancy (throwback to the good old 0.C times)
     * Ritual spells
   * Some spells were updated to now automatically **cast at a location** without further player input
-      * This was expanded to the custom martial arts, so techniques can now proc mini-spells
+    * This was expanded to the custom martial arts, so techniques can now proc **mini-spells**
     * This was also expanded by adding **delayed directional spells** without player input
     * Throw weapon.
 Kokoro **throws her weapon**
-    * Pull enemy to you.
+    * **Pull enemy to you**.
 Or item.
 Or pull yourself tow- oops that's spoilers
     * An active **Parry** mechanic, which counterattacks incoming damage
     * Spell VFX wherever possible, including some custom martial arts techniques
     * Probably more stuff I forgot

 </details>